mafifafm/pxt-microbit/docs/courses/ucp-science/data-collection/setup-procedure.md

 In the starting of the code the title is displayed, radio group 99 is setup, and the initial ``temperature`` variable is set to `0`.

-In the radio received event, the temperature is received from sending the micro:bit radio.
+In the radio received event, the temperature is received from sending the Ragga radio.
 The received temperature is then displayed on the LED display.
 This is repeated whenever a radio signal is received.

 ```blocks
 let temperature = 0